 6. Gran Fiesta Tour in Mexico Pavilion

-Tucked away in the Mexican pavilion, there’s a ride that doesn’t even have a Fastpass option and has one of the shortest actual queues I’ve ever seen at Disney world.
+Tucked away in the Mexican pavilion, this ride has one of the shortest actual queues I’ve ever seen at Disney world.

 But don’t be fooled – the Gran Fiesta Tour is an adorable slow moving boat ride that follows Huey, Dewey, and Louie as they travel through Mexico and introduce you to the cultural fun and festivities.